-Dr. Hershkin believes in using evidence-based medicine to help his patients make real and positive improvements.
-Dr. Hershkin employsa caring, committed approach that is individualized for each and every patient.
-He and his staff are passionate about the pursuit of excellence in the treatment of temporomandibular disorders and are constantly learning so as to provide the highest quality and effectiveness of treatment for every patient.
-Dr. Hershkin has suffered from TMD for over 20 years and, thus, has a very unique perspective relating to the diagnosis and treatment of this difficult disease.
+Dr. Hershkin and Dr. Merriam believe in using evidence-based medicine to help his patients make real and positive improvements.
+Drs.
+Hershkin and Merriam employ a caring, committed approach that is individualized for each and every patient.
+Our doctors and staff are passionate about the pursuit of excellence in the treatment of temporomandibular disorders and are constantly learning so as to provide the highest quality and effectiveness of treatment for every patient.
+Drs.
+Hershkin or Merriam has suffered from TMD for over 20 years and, thus, has a very unique perspective relating to the diagnosis and treatment of this difficult disease.
 As a result of his experiences as a patient, he is able to understand and relate to his patients in a way that is very meaningful.

-Dr. Hershkin will take the time during this visit to educate you with regard to the normal TMJ anatomy and function as well as what has gone wrong with your joint.
+Drs.
+Hershkin and Merriam will take the time during this visit to educate you with regard to the normal TMJ anatomy and function as well as what has gone wrong with your joint.
 Your first visit is very important because this will be the foundation of our relationship with you.
 During this appointment, we will obtain important background information such as medical history and history of present illness.
 It will also give you a chance to get to know your doctor.
 At this appointment, your doctor will perform a detailed clinical exam and take x-rays if necessary to complete the picture of your problem.
-Please feel free to come prepared with as many questions as you may have for Dr. Hershkin.
+Please feel free to come prepared with as many questions as you may have for Drs.
+Hershkin or Merriam.
 You can educate yourself about your symptoms by reviewing the patient education information on this website.

 TMJ stands for temporomandibular joint, or the jaw joint.
 In fact, you have two of them.
 It is made up of the condylar process of the mandible (lower jaw) and the glenoid fossa of the temporal bone (part of the skull base).
 If you place your fingers just in front of your ears and open your mouth, you can feel the mandibular condyle moving in the joint.
 These are complex joints that are capable of both hinging and sliding movements.
 In addition, there is a meniscus (cartilage disc) that lies between the two bones and is meant to move with the condyle of the mandible.
 The bones and the meniscus are covered with fibrocartilage, a type of cartilage that is not meant to bear weight or to withstand compressive forces.